Pulover/PuloversMacroCreator/Documentation/About.md

 * New feature: User Defined Functions.
 * New feature: Listview Groups (+WinVista).
-* Extended support for expressions (AHK standard format, see help for details) in Variable Assignment, Evaluate Expression and command parameters started with % .
+* Implemented real Auto-Hotkey format expressions in Functions, Methods, Variable Assignment, Evaluate Expression and command parameters started with % .
 * Multiple If Statements are now supported in 'Evaluate Expression' (e.g.: var = 5 || var = "a").
 * Added support for array assignment in Variables, Functions and IECOM/COMInterface.
 * Added support for array methods in Functions window.